 In the village we met some locals, who showed us how they made jewelry, arrows and worked with cotton.
 The lady who worked with the cotton took three months to spin the cotton and make a hammock.
 Such a long time, but many of the locals who live in the village sleep in hammocks so it’s a necessity there!

 That night it rained, the next day it rained and the following night it rained.
-During a gap in the rain, we managed to jump in the boat (which needed a lot of bailing out) and have breakfast on the river bank with toucans and red and blue macaws flying overhead, and the eerie sound of the howler monkeys in the distance.
+During a gap in the rain, we managed to jump in the boat (which needed a lot of bailing out) and have breakfast on the river bank with toucans and red and blue macaws flying overhead.
+With the eerie sound of the howler monkeys in the distance.

-That evening a local boy found a yellow anaconda in the smoking hut.
-It was a 40cm ‘baby’ (they can grow up to 4.5m big!) so he caught it, wrapped it around his arm and came to show us (because why not?!).
+That evening a local boy found a yellow anaconda hanging out in the smoking hut.
+It was a 40cm ‘baby’ (they can grow up to 4.5m big!) so he caught it, wrapped it around his arm and came to show us (because why not?).

 At this point the anaconda isn’t deadly, but a little bigger and it can wrap itself around a person’s throat.
 After meeting an anaconda, James and I extensively checked our cabin for anacondas and snakes in general.
 Suriname has a lot of really dangerous ones!

-After a night of listening to the endless croaking of local frogs (they can only croak when it has rained – if it is too dry the pressure in their lungs can rip them apart!), we jumped back into the boat and headed to a more faraway location by some beautiful rapids.
+After a night of listening to the endless croaking of local frogs, we jumped back into the boat and headed to a more faraway location by some beautiful rapids.
 Here we had a BBQ and did another jungle walk.
 We met kingfishers, spiders, a bright metallic blue-tailed lizard and bullet ants whose stings are said to be as painful as being shot, hence the name.

 Everything could kill or hurt me